alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/tosca_archive_definitions.markdown

 {% highlight yaml %}
 interfaces:
-  lifecycle:
-    operations:
+  Standard:
-      create:
+    create: scripts/tomcat_installCalm.groovy
-        implementation_artifact:
-          artifact_type: tosca.artifacts.GroovyScript
-          artifact_ref: "scripts/tomcat_installCalm.groovy"
-      start:
+    start: scripts/tomcat_start.groovy
-        implementation_artifact:
-          artifact_type: tosca.artifacts.GroovyScript
-          artifact_ref: "scripts/tomcat_start.groovy"
-      stop:
+    stop: scripts/tomcat_stop.sh
-        implementation_artifact:
-          artifact_type: tosca.artifacts.ShellScript
-          artifact_ref: "scripts/tomcat_stop.sh"
 {% endhighlight %}

 {% note %}
 The *artifact_type*s **`tosca.artifacts.GroovyScript`**, **`tosca.artifacts.ShellScript`** and **`fastconnect.artifacts.ResourceDirectory`** are provided by ALIEN in a base package.
-For the lifecycle interface, you can use both Groovy and Shell scripts.
-Just make sure to define the proper artifact type.
+For the Standard interface, you can use both Groovy and Shell scripts.
 {% endnote %}

 ## `fastconnect.cloudify.extensions` interface ##
 Aside of the above operations, Cloudify also provides various lifecycle events.
-All of them are not mappable to a TOSCA lifecycle event.
+All of them are not mappable to a TOSCA Standard event.
 Therefore, ALIEN defined an interface, **`fastconnect.cloudify.extensions`** to help handling some of those operations.
 The ones currently supported by ALIEN are:

 * **`StartDetection`**
 * **`StopDetection`**